Main Navigation Redesign for

 PROBLEM

-• improve wayfinding and task completion across the workflow
+• Improve wayfinding and task completion by reducing the cognitive effort required to find anything

 RESEARCH